Volunteering & Officiating

 Annual or Event Volunteer Positions

-Swim Meet Food Manager
+Swim Meet Hospitality Lead

-Annual Volunteer: Seeks food /beverage donations from local businesses and assigns food groups (fruit, muffins, sandwiches et.) to members to bring to each swim meet session.
+Annual Volunteer: Seeks food/beverage donations from local businesses and assigns food groups (fruit, muffins, sandwiches et.) to members to bring to each swim meet session.
 Recruit volunteers to work in the food area during each session.
 Make sure stock (plates, cutlery, coffee cups etc.) is updated and ready for each swim meet and session.

 Swim Meet Non-Officiating Committee Member